Duty to report misconduct: Exceptions

 There are several substantial exceptions to the duty to report misconduct.
 First and foremost, where an attorney learns of the misconduct through a client, the duty of confidentiality to the client trumps the duty to report.
 The attorney must seek permission of the client to report the misconduct, and if the permission is not granted, the attorney may not report it.
 Moreover, if reporting the misconduct would harm the client, the attorney may not report it at all.
 For example, where a client who owns a restaurant tells his attorney, Jones, that a different attorney, Smith, suggested that the client bribe a health inspector, Jones may not report Smith's misconduct unless Jones first gets the client's permission.
 However, if the client reports that Smith not only made a suggestion that the client bribe the health inspector, but assisted the client in paying the bribe, then Jones may not report this at all because doing so would be harmful to the client.

 An attorney also may not report misconduct by another attorney who is the client of the first.
 If Smith has hired Jones to represent Smith in a legal matter, and Smith confides in Jones during the course of that representation that Smith has stolen money from clients, bribed judges, or otherwise violated the rules of professional conduct, Jones must nevertheless abide by his duty of confidentiality to Smith.
 Jones is therefore prohibited from reporting those violations.

 Finally, an attorney who learns of misconduct by another attorney through a Bar-approved substance abuse program is not required to reveal the misconduct.
-This is to encourage attorneys who have drug or alcohol problems to seek treatment for those problems by insuring that they may disclose misconduct prompted by their addiction in the course of seeking treatment for it.
+This is to encourage attorneys who have drug or alcohol problems to seek treatment for those problems by ensuring that they may disclose misconduct prompted by their addiction in the course of seeking treatment for it.